lspope/dsc-phase-1-project-online/README.md

 # Questions Explored

-## Question: What insights we can gain from gross amount?
+## Question 1: What insights we can gain from gross amount?
 a.
 How gross box-office trends over time.
 b.
 What is the current gross box-office revenue to meet and beat?
 ### Data used: